PostHog/posthog.com/contents/blog/best-microsoft-clarity-alternatives.md

 ### How does Lucky Orange compare to Clarity?

 Lucky Orange is a simplified, focused take on Clarity.
 It does many of the same things, but it's designed specifically for optimizing conversion on e-commerce websites.
-It offers enough analytics features to make it useful for small businesses, but isn't comprehensive enough for product analytics.
+It offers enough analytics features to make it useful for small businesses, but isn't comprehensive enough for more complicated SaaS apps.

-While it doesn't offer full product analytics, it includes
+While it doesn't offer full product analytics, it includes:

 <ComparisonTable column1="Lucky Orange" column2="Clarity">
   <ComparisonRow column1={true} column2={true} feature="Web session replay" description="View real sessions on websites and web apps" />